foundersandcoders/facform/rethinkREADme.md

 2. In the compose.io dashboard, click add User and add the public key from `id_rsa.pub`.
 This enables you to access the compose.io rethinkDB database and admin UI while testing your application locally.

 3. To connect locally, you don't need to tunnel using "tunnel.py" so remove this line from your Procfile if you are using `foreman` to run your application.
-If you're just using `nodemon` there's not need to modify your procfile.
+Alternatively add all the SSH config variables from Heroku to your '.env' file.
+If you're just using `nodemon` or `node` to run your server there's not need to modify your Procfile.

 4. To connect to the database locally run this command in a terminal window: